Explorer. Thinker. Storeteller.

 Stepping away from the “tried-and-tested” path of success gave me the space to define success on my own terms and to start building a life around what genuinely mattered to me: curiosity, creativity, health, balance, and meaningful experiences.

-Here, I share my stories, lessons, and insights about taking career breaks, navigating pivots, traveling solo, and designing a life driven by intention rather than default choices.
+Here, I share my stories, lessons, and insights about taking career breaks, navigating pivots, traveling solo, and designing a life driven by intention rather than the norm.

-In a world where fast-tracking the corporate ladder is the norm, I hope my journey helps you know that sometimes stepping away isn’t falling behind — it’s the intelligent decision you need to take to find the right direction before moving forward.
+In a world where everyone wants to fast-track the corporate ladder, my hope is to reach those who feel the need to slow down but are afraid of falling behind.
+I hope my journey shows you that sometimes stepping away is the most intelligent decision you can make to find the right direction before moving forward!